 My intention is not to glorify dangerous travel.
-When I look back at moments like this, there’s 3 types:
+I look back at such moments and classify them into one of 3:

-- (ii) “That was fun, but some things are only fun the first time.
-I wouldn’t do it again.”
+- (ii) “That was fun, but some things are only fun the first time.”

 - (iii) “That was so fucking stupid.
 You could have died.
 Narrowly missed out on a Darwin Award.
 I’ll never put myself in that position again.”

-So now, I’m more cautious and do more research for type (i) and (ii).
-And do more to mitigate type (iii) from occurring – and pay more to for safer transport arrangements, secure accommodation, reliable tour operators etc.
+So now, I’m more cautious and prepare more thoroughly for type (i) and (ii), and do all I can to reduce the probability of (iii) from occurring.
+Pay more for safer transportation arrangements, secure accommodation, reliable tour operators etc.

 “One may be risk loving yet completely averse to ruin… In a strategy that entails ruin, benefits never offset risks of ruin… Every single risk you take adds up to reduce your life expectancy… Rationality is avoidance of systemic ruin.” – Skin in the Game (2018), Nassim Taleb